 By the hypothesis on $R$, Lemma \ref{bn} holds for all $w\in R$.
 Multiply \eqref{bne} by $\ph_w(|Fw|)$ and sum the result over $w\in R$.
 Interchange the order of summations, noting that by the symmetry of $R$ and the first of \eqref{fw}, also that the sum of the (dihedral) angles between normals of facets meeting at vertices $\sum_{i=1}^N \theta(n_i,n_{i-1})=1$, and finally that summation over $w$ in the sector of $R$ where $(w\cdot n)(w\cdot m)< 0 $ can be replaced by summation over $R$ provided the summand is multiplied by $H_{n,m}(w)$. \end{proof}

-\begin{rem} The above result is not asymptotic but \emph{exact}, since we have made no use of asymptotics so far.
-It applies to convex lattice polygons that are arbitrary apart from the restriction that the bond range is smaller than the characteristic size $\delta$ of \eqref{del}. \end{rem}
+\begin{remark} The above result is not asymptotic but \emph{exact}, since we have made no use of asymptotics so far.
+It applies to convex lattice polygons that are arbitrary apart from the restriction that the bond range is smaller than the characteristic size $\delta$ of \eqref{del}. \end{remark}

 Next we consider \emph{infinite-range potentials}, where $R=\Lo$.
 We seek the energy of the $k$th dilation $k\Om$ of the region $\Om$, $k\in\ZZ_+$.
 Here we have no choice but to let $k$ be an integer; otherwise $k\Om$ is not a lattice polygon in general.
-The following will be useful. \begin{lem} Let $M$ be a positive integer.
+The following will be useful. \begin{lemma} Let $M$ be a positive integer.
 For $\rho>0$ sufficiently large and $p>0$,